CAMMA-public/cholect45/README.md

 The dataset has been used for MICCAI EndoVis challenge CholecTriplet2021.
 During the challenge, a lot of deep learning methods were presented on the dataset.
 The challenge report is published at:
 - C.I.
-Nwoye, D. Alapatt, T. Yu, A. Vardazaryan, F. Xia, ... , D. Mutter, N. Padoy.
+Nwoye, D. Alapatt, T. Yu, A. Vardazaryan, F. Xia, ... , C. Gonzalez, N. Padoy.
 CholecTriplet2021: a benchmark challenge for surgical action triplet recognition. arXiv PrePrint 2022.
 [![Read on ArXiv](https://img.shields.io/badge/arxiv-2109.03223-red)](https://arxiv.org/abs/2109.03223)